Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 5) Turn off your computer, then disconnect all peripherals from your computer (except for your monitor, keyboard and mouse).

-6) Press the power button on your computer, then, before the Windows logo appears, repeatedly press the Recovery Key on your keyboard.
+6) Press the power button to turn on your computer, then, before the Windows logo appears, repeatedly press the Recovery Key on your keyboard.

 The Recovery key may vary depending on different computers.
 Here is how to access the recovery partition for the most popular brands: